Near Lafayette in Tippecanoe County, Indiana — The American Midwest (Great Lakes)

 Erected 2000 by Jim Crites, and Elders of The Pokagon Band of Potawatomi Indians.

 Location.
 40° 22.373′ N, 87° 5.479′ W. Marker is near Lafayette, Indiana, in Tippecanoe County.
 Marker is on County Road S 950 W south of County Road W 75 S, on the right when traveling south.
+Located in Tippecanoe County - at the Warren County Line next to the Wabash River.
 Touch for map.
-Located in Tippecanoe County - at the Warren County Line next to the Wabash River.
 Marker is in this post office area: Lafayette IN 47901, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Granville (approx. 3.7 miles away); The Wea Plains (approx. 4.2 miles away); Davis Township - Maysville The Trail of Death (approx. 4.6 miles away); Zachariah Cicott (approx. 4.9 miles away); Underground Railroad (approx. 5.9 miles away); Scott's Expedition (approx. 6.2 miles away); Farmers Institute Academy (approx. 6.3 miles away).
+At least 8 other markers are within 7 miles Granville (approx. 3.7 miles away); The Wea Plains (approx. 4.2 miles away); Davis Township - Maysville (approx. 4.3 miles away); a different marker also named The Trail of Death (approx. 4.6 miles away); Zachariah Cicott (approx. 4.9 miles away); The Buddell Sleeper House (approx. 5.9 miles away); Farmers Institute Academy (approx. 6.3 miles away); Post Ouiatenon Site (approx. 7 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on August 1, 2010, by Al Wolf of Veedersburg, Indiana.
-This page has been viewed 838 times since then and 25 times this year.
+This page was last revised on June 19, 2022.
+It was originally submitted on August 1, 2010, by Al Wolf of Veedersburg, Indiana.
+This page has been viewed 1,228 times since then and 170 times this year.
 Photos: 1, 2, 3. submitted on August 1, 2010, by Al Wolf of Veedersburg, Indiana. • Syd Whittle was the editor who published this page.